AlphaMC0/Research_Log1/README.md

        Atractium can atract any metal.
 It can be melted at 100p.
 Atractium can be found 1000n below the surface of mars.
    - **Rethrim** :
        Rethrim can purify anything .
 I is found on the outside of mithril deposits.
 I can be used to control mithril.
 It will not freeze but will melt at 100000p.(More research must be done)
+   - **Clarium** :
+       Clarium is used to create focusing glass.
+Focusing glass can focus energy and  redirect it.